kadaster-labs/sensrnet-home/README.md

-# sensrnet-home
+# Home of the SensRNet

-Home of the SensRNet - The Dutch National Sensor Registry Network
+SensRNet - The Dutch National Sensor Registry Network